Robin Quaison

-Robin Kwamina Quaison (/ˈkweɪsən/, KWAY-sən; born 9 October 1993) is a Swedish professional footballer who plays as a forward, attacking midfielder or left winger at club level and for the Sweden national team.
-He is currently signed with Aris Thessaloniki in Greece.
+Robin Kwamina Quaison (/ˈkweɪsən/, KWAY-sən; born 9 October 1993) is a Swedish professional footballer who plays UAE First Division League side Gulf United as a forward, attacking midfielder or left winger.

 Early life

 Born in Stockholm to a Ghanaian father and a Swedish mother, he is childhood friends with rapper Dree Low.

-Professional career
+Club career

 Quaison started his professional career in 2011 on loan at Väsby United.

 AIK

 Quaison joined AIK in 1997.
 He made his first match for AIK on 1 April 2012, as a substitute in a 0–0 draw against Mjällby.
 He scored his first goal on 20 May the same year, in a 5–2 victory against IFK Norrköping.
 His second goal came in the 3–1 win against BK Häcken on 8 July 2012.

-He made Europa League his debut in a 4–0 loss to Napoli on 20 September 2012 before going on to playing a further five times in the Europa League cup run.
+He made UEFA Europa League his debut in a 4–0 loss to Napoli on 20 September 2012 before going on to playing a further five times in the Europa League cup run.
 He received the first red card of his career against Halmstads BK in a 3–3 draw.
 He finished his second season making 28 appearances in all competitions.

 On 6 August 2013, Quaison scored a long-distance goal against Manchester United in a 1–1 draw during a pre-season friendly.